EricPerbos/DAND-P6_Data_Visualization_with_D3.js/README.md

 We researched through different business publications and found circle size to be a better option, although with one potential pitfall due to the formula used to calculate its size or more accurately its area = Pi * r².

-This was brought to our attention during Udacity Data Visualization class, Lesson 8.23 "How to lie with circles" and the article [False Visualizations: When Journalists Get Data Viz Wrong](http://www.huffingtonpost.com/randy-krum/false-visualizations-when_b_5736106.html).
+This was brought to our attention during Udacity Data Visualization class, <b>Lesson 8.23 "How to lie with circles"</b> and the article [False Visualizations: When Journalists Get Data Viz Wrong](http://www.huffingtonpost.com/randy-krum/false-visualizations-when_b_5736106.html).

 We followed the same principle by using <b>d3.scale.sqrt()</b> to get the square root of data values to determine the radius of each circle.